-Medium term - 10 year financial planning period
+Medium Term - 10 year Financial Planning Period

-This asset management plan identifies the projected operations, maintenance and capital renewal expenditures required to provide an agreed level of service to the community over a 10 year period.
+This AM Plan identifies the projected operations, maintenance and capital renewal expenditures required to provide an agreed level of service to the community over a 10 year period.
 This provides input into 10 year financial and funding plans aimed at providing the required services in a sustainable manner.

 These projected expenditures may be compared to budgeted expenditures in the 10 year period to identify any funding shortfall.
-In a core asset management plan, a gap is generally due to increasing asset renewals for ageing assets.
+In a core AM Plan, a gap is generally due to increasing asset renewals for ageing assets.

-The projected operations, maintenance and capital renewal expenditure required over the 10 year planning period is \$1,079,000 on average per year.
+The projected operations, maintenance and capital renewal expenditure required over the 10 year planning period is \$1,600,000 on average per year.